 WE ARE WHAT WE EAT

 We’ve all heard the saying we are what we eat.
-This little fact surely hasn’t changed over the time.
-With an increasingly fast-paced world, it is so tempting to opt for the easy way or the quickest way to get food, harming a balanced diet and therefore, our beautiful skin too!
+This little fact surely hasn’t changed over time.
+With an increasingly fast-paced world, it is so tempting to opt for the easy way or the quickest way to get food, harming a balanced diet and, therefore, our beautiful skin too!

-A well-balanced diet combined with the correct anti-ageing treatments and skin regimen will maintain your skin healthy, young and beautiful for much longer.
+A well-balanced diet combined with the correct anti-ageing treatments and skin regimen will maintain your skin healthy, young, and beautiful for much longer.

-- The latter is not so popular, but prebiotics can be found in natural foods such as garlic, onions and whole grains.
+- The latter is not so popular, but prebiotics can be found in natural foods such as garlic, onions, and whole grains.
 Prebiotics stimulates the growth of good bacteria in your gut, helping your system to digest food easier.
-Prebiotics avoid as well remaining substances in your body that could cause skin irritation.
+Prebiotics avoid as well as remaining substances in your body that could cause skin irritation.

 - Antioxidant can break off the chain of reaction that free radicals produce in your body and form new cells as well as collagen and elastin.

-Also, it is never said enough but greens are always the way.
-Consuming greens rich in Alkaline minerals such as calcium, potassium and magnesium will help your skin and flush out all the toxins in your system.
-Parsley kale, almonds and apples are one of the best sources of alkaline!
+Also, it is never said enough, but greens are always the way.
+Consuming greens rich in Alkaline minerals such as calcium, potassium, and magnesium will help your skin and flush out all the toxins in your system.
+Parsley kale, almonds, and apples are one of the best sources of alkaline!

 Lastly but not least, skipping sugars and processed sugary foods are a must for anyone who wants a good looking skin, but also a healthy lifestyle.

 Sugar speeds the formation of glycation in your body, which damages our production of collagen and elastin.
-Eliminating all forms of processed sugar foods might sound extreme but it will offer you the full benefits in both health aspects as well as your skin!
+Eliminating all forms of processed sugar foods might sound extreme, but it will offer you the full benefits in both health aspects as well as your skin!